sakshambakshi/js-topic/readme.md

 #### hasOwn()
 It returns the **boolean value** whether the given object and **propertyName** string (key) and telling whether its inherited or its own property

+#### assign

+-It only works on the enumerable property or those property that can be assigned or Reset.
+Basically all the property that are not inherited and existed to an object .

 #### getPrototypeOf()
 The getPrototypeOf is a method in which will the parent or immediate prototype of the given object.
 You can find all the parent